devdeliw/undergrad/README.md

 $3
 ```

-but instead with an `iA` beside the snippet name, allows the user to simply type "beg," and it will autocomplete the snippet without even having to press ⇥.
+but instead with an `iA` beside the `"Begin/End"` snippet name allows the user to simply type "beg," to immediately autocomplete the snippet without having to press ⇥.

-Every custom configuration is [outlined](https://github.com/SirVer/ultisnips) in the UltiSnips author's github.
+Every custom configuration is outlined in the UltiSnips author's [github](https://github.com/SirVer/ultisnips).

 Now, making "beg" instantly autocomplete to an entire environment skeleton is not very wise.
 To learn how to use UltiSnips snippets effectively, I suggest creating and growing **your own** personal snippet keybinds as you progress in TeX, rather than trying to learn someone else's keybinds from online.